Skip to content

 import foo.bar.baz

 If the auto_title option is enabled in the Highlight extension, the title will be auto populated with the name of the lexer used to highlight the code (unless title is manually specified).
-In the example below, no title is specified, but the the title is extracted from the Python lexer.
+In the example below, no title is specified, but the title is extracted from the Python lexer.

 Automatic Titles